PeteAdamBialecki/PeteAdamBialecki.github.io/extra-javascript-stuff/03-advanced-techniques/advanced-techniques.md

 Function Stubs:

     - Rename original function

     - Create new function stub

     - Legacy code calls stub

     - New code calls new function name

     - Confusing interface for new team members

+Default Parameters / Values:

+    - Provide defaults within the functon when parameters are missing

+    - Useful when one or two parameters are optional

+    - If more than one parameter is optional, certain assumptions must be made if only one is supplied.